src-d/blog/content/post/review-building-static-analysis-tools.md

-[“Lessons from Building Static Analysis Tools at Google](https://cacm.acm.org/magazines/2018/4/226371-lessons-from-building-static-analysis-tools-at-google/fulltext)” by Caitlin Sadowski, Edward Aftandilian, [Alex Eagle](undefined), Liam Miller-Cushon, Ciera Jaspan presents 2 stories: history of failed attempts of integrating  [FindBugs](https://github.com/findbugsproject/findbugs), a static analysis tool for Java at [Google](http://twitter.com/Google), and lessons learned from the success story of incorporating extensible analysis framework, [Tricorder](https://research.google.com/pubs/pub43322.html), to development workflow at Google.
+[“Lessons from Building Static Analysis Tools at Google](https://cacm.acm.org/magazines/2018/4/226371-lessons-from-building-static-analysis-tools-at-google/fulltext)” by Caitlin Sadowski, Edward Aftandilian, [Alex Eagle](undefined), Liam Miller-Cushon, Ciera Jaspan presents 2 stories: the history of failed attempts at integrating  [FindBugs](https://github.com/findbugsproject/findbugs), a static analysis tool for Java at [Google](http://twitter.com/Google), and lessons learned from the success story of incorporating extensible analysis framework, [Tricorder](https://research.google.com/pubs/pub43322.html), to development workflow at Google.

 ## Source code analysis recap

-Before digging deeper into the paper, a bit of the context on what kind of analysis in general is applicable to programs.
+Before digging deeper into the paper, a bit of the context on what kind of analysis, in general, is applicable to programs.
 There are two main types of program analysis:

 * *Static code analysis*, collects all information only from the source code, without running a program
-* *Dynamic code analysis*, is based on exectuion of (potentially customized) program over time
+* *Dynamic code analysis*, is based on execution of (potentially customized) program over time

 This paper talks only about *static code analysis*, which is traditionally further subdivided into two main
 flavors:

-* *intra-procedural,* when analysis is localized inside a small part of the program like a function/class/file
+* *intra-procedural,* when an analysis is localized inside a small part of the program like a function/class/file
-* *inter-procedural,* that uses broader, whole-program artefacts as input, and conducts more sophisticated analysis (call graph, formal logic, context-sensitive analysis, etc)
+* *inter-procedural,* that uses broader, whole-program artifacts as input, and conducts more sophisticated analysis (call graph, formal logic, context-sensitive analysis, etc)

-According to the paper, Google only runs simpler, *intra-procedural* type of analysis — the only one feasible to run at scale of 2 billion lines of code.
+According to the paper, Google only runs simpler, *intra-procedural* type of analysis — the only one feasible to run at the scale of 2 billion lines of code.

 Interesting enough, this is somehow different from the approach taken by Facebook’s project [Infer](http://fbinfer.com/), which developed a way to scale the particular type of